alexsohn1126/OneOnOne/README.md

 # 1 on 1

+## How to run the app locally
+1. Enter `cd oneononeapi` to change your directory to the React app directory.
+2. If this is your first time running the app, enter `npm install` to install the dependencies in the oneononeapi folder.
+3. To start the app, enter the following command: `npm start`.

 ## How to Setup Tailwind CSS

 Ignore whatever is below, with the addition of Create React App, tailwindcss comes with it.
 Just run `npm start` and use tailwindcss as usual in js files.